-The ramp used to get off the ship in Toulon, France has an a slight incline, which some in manual chairs will need assistance for.
+The ramp used to get off the ship in Toulon, France has a slight incline, which some in manual chairs will need assistance for.
 Electric chairs will have an easier time with the extra power.
 Toulon’s center is about 20 minutes from the harbor.
-We visited central places as Toulon’s Port.
+We visited central places such as Toulon’s Port.
 The ship was clear on when to return.
-More information of Toulon here.
+More information about Toulon is here.
 It is also possible to visit Provence or St. Tropez, which are located around a bit more than one hour by car.

 Monday: Villefranche, France